For over 8 years, my family has used only natural, organic, & toxic options for personal care.

 Purell Hand Sanitizer -> has a 4-8 out of 10 rating saying that it's a moderate to high health hazard.
 "HIGH concerns: Multiple, additive exposure sources, Irritation (skin, eyes, or lungs), Miscellaneous; Other MODERATE concerns: Contamination concerns, Organ system toxicity (non-reproductive), Occupational hazards; Other LOW concerns: Enhanced skin absorption, Biochemical or cellular level changes, Cancer, Data gaps, Ecotoxicology, Endocrine disruption, Neurotoxicity, Persistence and bioaccumulation".

 So what do we do about this?
-Well, it's easy to control what's going on in our own home by make sure we read ingredient labels and searching for the closest thing to pure, wildcrafted, and organic as possible - but what about when we are out using the bathroom at a grocery store or at another public location?
+Well, it's easy to control what's going on in our own home by make sure we read ingredient labels and searching for the closest thing to pure, wildcrafted, and organic as possible.

 Aren't antibacterial soaps more beneficial than plain old soap?